lp-mkdir/lpinventive/content/sections/legal/imprint.md

 #### Information pursuant to § 5 TMG

+Luis Eduardo Pacheco Camejo<br />
-YOURNAME<br />
++41764061995<br />
-YOURSTREET<br />
+Im Gubel 26<br />
-YOURCITY<br />
+Rüti, ZH.
+Zürich<br />
-YOURCOUNTRY
+Switzerland

-E-Mail Address: <u>YOURMAIL@DOMAIN.COM</u>
+E-Mail Address: <u>me@lpinventive.com</u>

 ---

 #### Liability for Contents

-As service providers, we are liable for own contents of these websites according to Sec.
-7, paragraph 1 German Telemedia Act (TMG).
-However, according to Sec.
-8 to 10 German Telemedia Act (TMG), service providers are not obligated to permanently monitor submitted or stored information or to search for evidences that indicate illegal activities.
+As the service provider, Lpinventive is responsible for the contents of this website according to Swiss federal laws.
+However, Swiss law does not obligate service providers to continuously monitor submitted or stored information or to search for evidence that indicates illegal activities.

-Legal obligations to removing information or to blocking the use of information remain unchallenged.
-In this case, liability is only possible at the time of knowledge about a specific violation of law.
-Illegal contents will be removed immediately at the time we get knowledge of them.
+Legal obligations to remove or block the use of information under Swiss law remain unaffected.
+Liability in such cases is only possible at the time we become aware of a specific violation of law.
+Upon becoming aware of any such violations, we will remove the content immediately.

----

 #### Liability for Links

-Our offer includes links to external third party websites.
-We have no influence on the contents of those websites, therefore we cannot guarantee for those contents.
-Providers or administrators of linked websites are always responsible for their own contents.
+Our website contains links to external third-party websites, over which we have no control.
+Therefore, we cannot assume any liability for these external contents.
+The respective provider or operator of the linked websites is always responsible for their own content.

-The linked websites had been checked for possible violations of law at the time of the establishment of the link.
-Illegal contents were not detected at the time of the linking.
-A permanent monitoring of the contents of linked websites cannot be imposed without reasonable indications that there has been a violation of law.
-Illegal links will be removed immediately at the time we get knowledge of them.
+The linked websites were reviewed for possible violations of law at the time the links were established.
+No illegal content was identified at that time.
+However, ongoing monitoring of the linked websites is not reasonable without specific indications of legal violations.
+Upon becoming aware of any such violations, we will remove the links immediately.

----

 #### Copyright

-Contents and compilations published on these websites by the providers are subject to German copyright laws.
-Reproduction, editing, distribution as well as the use of any kind outside the scope of the copyright law require a written permission of the author or originator.
-Downloads and copies of these websites are permitted for private use only.
-The commercial use of our contents without permission of the originator is prohibited.
+The content and works on this website created by Lpinventive are governed by Swiss copyright law.
+Duplication, processing, distribution, and any form of commercialization of such material beyond the scope of the copyright law require the prior written consent of its respective author or creator.
+Downloads and copies of this website are allowed for private use only, not for commercial use.

-Copyright laws of third parties are respected as long as the contents on these websites do not originate from the provider.
-Contributions of third parties on this site are indicated as such.
-However, if you notice any violations of copyright law, please inform us.
-Such contents will be removed immediately.
+We respect third-party copyrights for content on this website that was not created by the provider.
+Third-party contributions on this site are marked as such.
+Nevertheless, if you should become aware of a copyright violation, we request that you notify us accordingly.
+Upon notification of violations, we will remove the relevant content immediately.